TypeCellOS/TypeCell/packages/editor/public/_docs/Live coding tutorial.md

 );
 ```

-<strong>Go ahead, play with the inputs above to adjust how much food to prepare!</strong>
+**Go ahead, play with the inputs above to adjust how much food to prepare!**

 These are just 2 of the many input types that TypeCell supports.
 To see the
 other choices, make sure to try the TypeCell inputs tutorial.

-_<strong>Tip:</strong> expand the 3 cells above to see how they work._
+_**Tip:** expand the 3 cells above to see how they work._

 ## Final notes

-We hope this introduction has given you a sense of how TypeCell and reactive notebooks work.
+We hope this introduction has given you a sense of how TypeCell interactive documents work.

 The live feedback and Reactive programming model should be pretty powerful.

-There are a lot more features to discover, for example,
+There are a lot more features to discover.
+For example,
-did you know you can import any NPM package you like, or even compose different notebooks?
+did you know you can import any NPM package you like, or even compose different documents?

-Try creating your own notebook to give it a try, or have a look at the other examples.
+Try signup up and create your own documents to give it a try, or have a look at the other examples.

 **Have fun using TypeCell!**

-<small>This tutorial is inspired by [pluto.jl](https://github.com/fonsp/Pluto.jl), thanks Fons & Nicholas!</small>
+_This tutorial is inspired by [pluto.jl](https://github.com/fonsp/Pluto.jl), thanks Fons & Nicholas!_